geekact/vite-react/README.md

 Recommended plugins `scss`, `less` and `postcss` are builtin.

 #### {JS|TS} lint
-Third plugin `@rollup/plugin-eslint` is builtin, feel free to focus on your rules.
+Third plugin `vite-plugin-eslint` is builtin, feel free to focus on your rules.

 #### Antd style
 `antd` component style will be imported dynamically.